hastou/add/README.md

+Install :
+make install

+Uninstall:
+make uninstall

 How to use :
 add number1 number2

-Display the sum